 IV.
-NEUROIMAGING SHOULD CHANGE "SOFT" AND "HARD" EVIDENTIARY PRACTICES This Part explores neuroimaging evidence in light of the "hard" and "soft" practices of evidence law - that is, relative to the text of the rules as well as in light of the arguably more important norms and expectations that decision-makers use to give content and meaning to those rules.
+NEUROIMAGING SHOULD CHANGE "SOFT" AND "HARD" EVIDENTIARY PRACTICES

+This Part explores neuroimaging evidence in light of the "hard" and "soft" practices of evidence law-that is, relative to the text of the rules as well as in light of the arguably more important norms and expectations that decision makers use to give content and meaning to those rules.
 These norms and expectations shape not only judges' evidentiary calls but also their statutory interpretation practices and, thus, the creation of doctrine.
 This section will argue that neuroimaging currently ought to have some impact on both hard and soft practices, but far more on the latter.

 Evidence practice at trial consists of more than the application of the rules; it embraces the narrative character of the trial and extends to the evaluative process of judges and juries.
-These "soft" practices shape the trial process from the earliest stages of case building through to the appellate process, as decision-makers at each stage evaluate evidentiary relevance, weight, and prejudice in light of their cultural and narrative expectations.
+These "soft" practices shape the trial process from the earliest stages of case building through to the appellate process, as decision makers at each stage evaluate evidentiary relevance, weight, and prejudice in light of their cultural and narrative expectations.
 Partly rooted in fear of fraud, partly in Freudian misconceptions of "hysteria," soft practices of evidence relating to pain claimants may reflect entrenched biases.
 Judges and juries' norms and expectations about chronic pain claimants and about the type of evidence required to make the claims credible should and likely will change in light of the new neuroscientific model of chronic pain.

-At the same time, neuroimaging evidence may find its way into the "hard" practices of evidence.
+Neuroimaging evidence likely will find its way into the "hard" practices of evidence.
 In some cases, it likely will be appropriate to admit some neuroimaging studies of chronic pain into evidence under the federal and state evidence rules.
-Aggregate data about the average impact of pain conditions can inform doctrines relating to pain claims and expectations about the likely presentation and lifecourse of a typical pain sufferer.
-Currently, however, neuroimaging should not be introduced to support or attack an individual's claim relating to chronic pain.148 This is because of certain limitations of neuroimaging technologies and the medical variability of chronic pain conditions.
-This is not to say never, however: Science and technology in this area are developing quickly and, in ten years' time, another view may be the right one.
+Aggregate data about the average impact of pain conditions can inform doctrines relating to pain claims and expectations about the likely presentation and life course of a typical pain sufferer.
+Currently, however, neuroimaging should not be introduced to support or attack an individual's claim relating to chronic pain.
+This is because of certain limitations of neuroimaging technologies and the medical variability of chronic pain conditions.

 This Part will look first at how "soft" evidentiary practices may be shifted by pain neuroimaging.
-It explores several evidentiary theories to explain how existing background expectations - whether called narratives, scripts, or another of the myriad terms scholars use for like phenomena - about chronic pain distort the legal process.
-It then offers specific suggestions for how new scientific models can change social and legal constructions in this arena, thus affecting evidence admissibility and weight, and, ultimately, the outcomes of cases.
+It explores several evidentiary theories to explain how existing background expectations-whether called narratives, scripts, or another of the myriad terms scholars use for like phenomena about chronic pain distort the legal process.
+It offers specific suggestions for how new scientific models can change social and legal constructions in this arena, thus affecting evidence admissibility and weight and, ultimately, the outcomes of cases.
 It then turns to "hard" evidence practices, considering how pain neuroimaging evidence should be evaluated under federal, state, and administrative evidence regimes.
 It concludes that pain neuroimaging and related research ought to be admissible in appropriate cases at the aggregate level but not to prove pain in any individual case.